JuliaRegistries/General/README.md

 * Build and deploy documentation in CI, using a system like [Documenter.jl](https://documenter.juliadocs.org/stable/) where appropriate.

-When communicating about a package registration, never just blindly paste in an LLM response to a question raised in the registration PR on GitHub, Slack, etc.
+When communicating about a package registration, make sure to express _your own_ thoughts and ideas.
+Don't rely on an LLM to think for you.
+We want to hear from you!
+Occasionally, folks will copy feedback on a registration directly into an LLM that doesn't have the context or understanding to reply accurately;
+please don't do this.

 ### Can my package in this registry depend on unregistered packages?